hanoii/git-workflow/README.md

 confused if you run the two together.

 Write your commit message in the present tense: "Fix bug" and not "Fixed bug."
-This convention matches up with commit messages generated by commands like git merge and git revert.
+This convention matches up with commit messages generated by commands like `git merge` and `git revert`.

 Further paragraphs come after blank lines.